 Permits cannot be processed until we receive your original application and any required payments.

 The National Park Service normally grants permission to those wishing to scatter cremated remains within the borders of Yosemite National Park.

-No markers of any kind may be left to commemorate the event.
-However, the Yosemite Chapel keeps a Book of Memories and the deceased's name could be entered in that book.
+- The Yosemite Chapel keeps a Book of Memories and the deceased's name could be entered in that book.
 Please call the chapel at 209/372-4831 for more information.

 Yosemite National Park is under federal jurisdiction and is, therefore, sovereign in its lands and not subject to the limitations regarding land use by the State of California.
 Permission by the National Park Service to scatter cremated remains assumes that necessary permission from the state has been secured for the disposition of cremated remains.